BryanttV/decision-methods/README.md

 # decision-methods 🤓
-Basic program with some decision methos like Laplace, Savage, Hurwicz, Optimistic and Pessimistic
+Basic program with some decision methods like Laplace, Savage, Hurwicz, Optimistic and Pessimistic

 ---